Ohio National Guard: World War II

 Following the attack on Pearl Harbor the United States entered the Second World War.
 During this time the 192nd Tank Battalion that included Company C formerly the 37th Tank Company was stationed in the Philippines.
 This unit became a large part of the "Battling Bastards of Bataan," which attempted to stem the invasion of Japanese forces in the Philippines.
 The 192nd was put into POW camps when the Japanese took the islands in 1942, along with the remainder of the US forces there.

 The "Buckeye Division" served during the battle of Guadalcanal, New Guinea, and when the Philippines were re-taken.
 Despite suffering thousands of casualties throughout the war, the "Buckeye Division" had seven soldiers who were awarded the Medal Of Honor for their heroic actions.

 Korea

 During the Korean War, there were no major units within the Ohio National Guard that were deployed to the conflict.
 Instead, the "Buckeye" Division was mobilized as a training division in Fort Polk, Louisiana.
 It was also during this time that the Air Force broke off from the Active Duty Army which subsequently created the Air National Guard.

 Vietnam

-The Vietnam War saw many Ohio Army and Air National Guard units deployed in order to help protect South Vietnam from communism.
+The Vietnam War saw many Ohio Army and Air National Guard units deployed in South Vietnam.
 During this time the Guard also helped local authorities back in the United States.
 This led to the Guard helping quell a rebellion at the Ohio Penitentiary, and help stop violence during the trucker's strike in 1970, and eventually the Kent State Shootings.